 School Operations, Finance and Facilities

-Charter School Facilities (Part 1 and Part 2) Learn about the basics of charter school facilities planning from budgeting, space allocation to the actual search.
-Both webinars will provide insight into finding the right location based upon your school’s target audience.
+Charter School Facilities (Part 1 and Part 2) Learn about the basics of charter school facilities planning from budgeting, and space allocation to the actual search.
+Both webinars will provide insight into finding the right location based on your school’s target audience.
 Learn about tools for calculating space needs and project timing.
 Also, understand the financial considerations of leasing vs. buying.

 Our featured speaker is Tyler Baier, who has over a decade of experience and most recently served as Chief Business Officer at Bright Stars Schools Charter Network in Los Angeles, California.